STSM Call

 The areas to be addressed in this Action are Primary prevention, Diagnostics, Treatment, Interaction (comorbidities) and Care Management.
 The EU-netwOArk aims to boost new scientific breakthroughs on these five main OA themes.

-Survey OA patients across Europe to assess their level of understanding of their condition and determine what they know about treatment guidelines.
+Survey of OA patients across Europe to assess their level of understanding of their condition and determine what they know about treatment guidelines.

 The aim of this study is to determine what the knowledge about osteoarthritis is among people with osteoarthritis, what they themselves can do in case of complaints of osteoarthritis and what they can expect from healthcare providers.